Kʼawiil

 Kʼawiil, in the Post-Classic codices corresponding to God K, is a Maya deity identified with power, creation, and lightning.
 He is characterized by a zoomorphic head, with large eyes, long, upturned snout and attenuated serpent foot.
 As a creator god, K'awiil usually has a torch, stone celt, or cigar coming out of his forehead that symbolizes the spark of life.
 One of his legs does not end in a foot but in a snake with an open mouth, from which another being can emerge.
-As lightning and power personified, K'awiil is often carried like an axe by rain gods or as a sceptre by Maya rulers.
+As lightning and power personified, K'awiil is often carried like an axe by rain gods or as a scepter by Maya rulers.

 Names

 From the correspondence between Landa's description of the New Year rituals and the depiction of these rituals in the Dresden Codex, it can be inferred that in 16th-century Yucatán, Kʼawiil was called Bolon Dzacab 'Innumerable (bolon 'nine, innumerable') maternal generations', probably a metaphor for fertility as well as the power of creation.
 God K's name in the Classic period may have been the same, or similar, since the numeral 'nine' is repeatedly found included in the deity's logogram.

 However, based on epigraphic considerations, the Classic Maya God K is now most often referred to as Kʼawiil.
 Hieroglyphically, the head of God K can substitute for the syllable kʼa in kʼawiil, a word possibly meaning 'powerful one', and attested as a generic deity title in Yucatec documents.
 This substitution has given rise to the idea that, inversely, the title kʼawiil as a whole should be considered a name specifically referring to God K.